MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 1. NDIS continues to poll the driver until it assesses that the driver is no longer making forward progress.
 At this point NDIS will stop polling and ask the driver to [re-enable the interrupt](#managing-interrupts).

-## Standardized INF Keyword For Ndis Poll Mode
+## Standardized INF keyword for NDIS Poll Mode

-The below keyword must be used to enable or disable support for NDIS Poll Mode:
+The following keyword must be used to enable or disable support for NDIS Poll Mode:

 **\*NdisPoll**
 Enumeration standardized INF keywords have the following attributes: